ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 document: *XXX*XX*XX*XXXXX
             ↑ query the size of formatted range around this point
 ```
-The queried position is part of a formatted range and the number of non-formatted characters is this range is 3; the answer to query #8 is $3$.
+The queried position is part of a formatted range and the number of non-formatting characters is this range is 3; the answer to query #8 is $3$.

 Update $d$: $d = d + 3\times  2^{8}  = 32 + 3\times 256 = 800 \mod 10^9+7 = 800$.